 Links & Tests

 So,maybe the various tests, pledges and resolutions below will be illuminating, maybe they will be common sense.
-Like I said, they’re a starting point.
+Like I said, they’re a starting point for better characterisation, nothing more, nothing less.
 Check ’em out after the jump.
 Good luck!

 The Bechdel Test